kowabunga-cloud/kowabunga-cloud.github.io/content/en/docs/admin-guide/create-region.md

 weight: 4
 ---

-Orchestrator being ready, we can now boostrap our first region.
+Orchestrator being ready, we can now bootstrap our first region.

 Let's take the following assumptions for the rest of this tutorial: